-Engaging with external organisations often sparks new ideas, creating opportunities to try new research ideas.
-It can also make teaching more relevant to students’ job prospects; improve teaching practise; and open up additional funding.
+Engaging with external organisations often generates new ideas, creating opportunities to explore new avenues for research.
+It can also make teaching more relevant to students’ job prospects, improve teaching practise, and provide additional funding sources.

 There is a growing recognition that universities have a vital role to play in the economic prosperity, quality of life and cultural enrichment of their communities.
 Engaging in KE helps us meet the increasing expectations of Government, policy makers, the public, funding bodies and the Research Councils.

 Why do knowledge exchange?